Find out how adidas and other brands are creating personalized CX to connect with customers for better engagement and ultimately, more sales.

 Additionally, consumers are more empowered than ever before, taking advantage of price comparisons, customer reviews and more to make their selections.
 These factors contributed to recent bankruptcies for Sports Authority and Sports Chalet – further illustrating the need for retailers to modernize using data and analytics.

-The following use cases reveal some ways in which modern sporting goods retailers are applying a combination of internal data, competitor pricing and assortment data, as well as search data, product reviews and social media signals to accomplish three fundamental goals: optimize product assortment, improve price competitiveness and increase web traffic and conversion through coupon campaigns.
+The following use cases reveal some ways in which modern sporting goods retailers are applying a combination of internal data, competitor pricing and assortment data, as well as search data, product reviews, and social media signals to accomplish three fundamental goals:

 Like many of its peers, one of the largest omnichannel sporting goods retailers in the world used to make assortment decisions by consulting with vendors and listening to customer feedback and behavior.
 The only data analytics the company used were on its own transactional data.
 The company knew it could have a more comprehensive and less manual system in place.